A nonlinear quantum neural network framework for entanglement engineering: Methods

 With this in hand, we can now define our entanglement generation problem as a minimization problem as follows:

 for \textit{any} possible topology hereafter considered.
 Importantly, for the mixed state, we still employ the MW because it is a scalable, experimentally accessible surrogate cost function, whose effectiveness we validate against negativity as a certification metric.

-Last, it is worth stressing the analogy with the classical counterpart; similarly to SIREN networks, a single input comprises the entire dataset.
+Finally, we remark on a key takeaway: this method is not a standard supervised learning \cite{Goodfellow-et-al-2016}.
+Each network topology embodies a single state, so we have a 1-network $\to$ 1-state, and the protocol optimizes the set of angles maximizing the MW, together with the negativity and GME amount for each of them.